zephyrproject-rtos/zephyr/doc/object/object_nanokernel.rst

 This section provides an overview of the most important nanokernel objects.
-The information contained here is an aid to better understand how the Zephyr OS operates at the nanokernel level.
+The information contained here is an aid to better understand how the Zephyr Kernel operates at the nanokernel level.

 Document Format
 ***************